Standards of Residence

 2. On-campus possession of alcoholic beverages of those

-of legal age, twenty-one, will be allowed only in residence hall rooms of those
+of legal age, 21, will be allowed only in residence hall rooms of those who are

 a) The use/possession of kegs or

 "party bowls" in private living quarters within the residence halls or

 other campus living units is prohibited (a keg is defined as a barrel or large